nuuuwan/news_lk3_data/README.md

 *2024-01-29 07:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/96811/six-students-of-sabaragamuwa-uni-arrested-for-ragging-female-student) · `en`

 Six male students of the Sabaragamuwa University have been arrested by Samanalawewa Police for ragging a female student, the police media unit said.

+The suspects have been arrested following investigations carried out by Samanalawewa Police based on a complaint received by the ‘1997’ hotline on January 14.

+The arrested suspects are reportedly a group of fourth year students of the university’s Faculty of Social Sciences and Languages.

+They had been arrested yesterday (28) after arriving at the Samanalawewa Police Station.

+The arrestees are students aged 23, 24 and 25 while they are residents of Morawaka, Rukgahawila, Aluttarama, Imaduwa and Kithalawa areas.

 ◼️